What made you think of Broadsided for this poem?

 What inspires you in this poem?
 What drew you to it?

 Artist Stacy Isenbarger: I was drawn to the sense of sparse yet weighted space and possibility surrounding a simple walk towards something else.
-Often, I find myself similarly heading out already contemplated a more interesting return.
-I appreciate the reflections offered moving through the poem.
+Often, I find myself similarly heading out and already contemplating a more interesting return.
+I appreciate the reflections offered as one moves through the poem.

 What did you think an artist would pick up on from your poem?
 Did the visual artist refract any element of the poem that made you see the poem differently?